smsajid/jcu/README.md

-# jcu
+# Java Community Universe
-The Java Community Universe project
+The repository for the Java Community Universe project